 The editing experience is genuinely good.
 Real-time collaboration, drag-and-drop blocks, inline comments.
 Product managers, support teams, and marketers can contribute without learning Git or Markdown.

-GitBook recently added an AI agent called Docs Agent that analyzes customer conversations (from Intercom and other sources) to suggest documentation improvements.
+GitBook recently added GitBook Agent, which can write, edit, and update documentation.
 It’s not as proactive as Ferndesk’s support ticket analysis, but it’s a step toward solving the maintenance problem.

 The catch:

-GitBook’s AI features are limited to Pro and Enterprise plans.
-The pricing model (base fee + per-user charges) adds up quickly for larger teams.
+GitBook’s advanced AI features are concentrated in its Ultimate and Enterprise plans.
+The pricing model (site fee + per-user charges) adds up quickly for larger teams.
 And while it handles general documentation well, it lacks the automated gap detection and proactive updates that truly solve the staleness problem.

 It’s a solid collaborative documentation platform.
 It’s not an automated system that keeps itself current.